Sanket2010/Ml_Projects/README.md

-Here's a formatted `README.md` file for the code:

 # Movie Recommendation System

 This code performs data processing, feature extraction, and similarity-based movie recommendation.
 Below is a breakdown of its key parts: